rosilo/rosilo/README.md

 # rosilo
-A metapackage with the current compatible version of the packages.
+A metapackage with the current compatible version of the rosilo packages.